sebapersson/SBMLImporter.jl/docs/src/FAQ.md

 getmetadata(sbml_reactions[1], :name)
 ```

+## How do I get the compartment of an SBML specie?

+Every SBML `specie` has a `compartment`.
+SBMLImporter stores the compartment as `Catalyst.Species` metadata, which can be accessed via the `getcompartment` function.
+For more details, see the [API](@ref API).

 ## Why does my simulation fail with `DomainError` while the model imports fine?

 This typically happens due to two reasons.
 Firstly, the model might contain a function call where the argument must be positive, such as: